Data-Science-Community-SRM/Music-Genre-Classification-System/README.md

 	<img src="https://github.com/Data-Science-Community-SRM/template/blob/master/Header.png?raw=true" width=80%/>
 </a>
 	<h2 align="center"> Genrify - The Music App </h2>
+	<h3 align="center"> Hear it.
+Genrify it. </h3>
 <h4 align="center"> In this work, the objective is to classify the audio data into specific genres from GTZAN dataset which contain about 10 genres.
 We have build a Convolutional Neural Network model using the tensorflow library to classify the 10 genres.  <h4>
 </p>

 ---